ocaml/ocaml.org/data/tutorials/guides/rs_02_comparison_of_standard_containers.md

 Well-suited for sets of elements of known size, access by numeric index, in-place modification.
 Basic arrays have a fixed length.

-## Strings: immutable vectors
+## Strings: Immutable Vectors
-Strings are very similar to arrays but are immutable.
-Strings are specialized for storing chars (bytes) and have some convenient syntax.
+Strings are very similar to arrays, but the are immutable.
+Strings are specialised for storing chars (bytes) and have some convenient syntax.
 Strings have a fixed length.
-For extensible strings, the standard Buffer module can be used (see below).
+For extensible strings, the standard buffer module can be used (see below).

 * "adding" an element (by creating a new string): _O(n)_